 As many as possible of our analyses of the

 Please consider becoming a member of the Red (Team) Analysis Society to support independent and in-depth analysis

 Or donate any amount and contribute to fund open access analysis on the COVID-19

 1- Resources to monitor the COVID-19

-- Resources to monitor the Coronavirus COVID-19 PandemicThe new Coronavirus COVID-19 epidemic outbreak became a pandemic, with still much uncertainty.
-Thus, we must continue to closely monitor it, using the best possible ressources available.
-All actors should also develop scenarios to make sure they are ready across all possible futures.
-Here, you will find a list of reliable sources to monitor the […]
+- Resources to monitor the COVID-19 PandemicThe “new Coronavirus COVID-19 epidemic outbreak” became the COVID-19 pandemic.
+With time we learn more about the SARS-CoV-2 (the virus), the COVID-19 (the disease) and its multiple components and impacts.
+As a result, we must continue to closely monitor it, using the best possible ressources available.
+All actors should also develop scenarios to make sure […]

 2- Planning ahead in times of COVID-19 pandemic

 - Is the COVID-19 Second Wave coming to China?The second wave of the COVID-19 pandemic is sweeping through the world.
 It reached first the U.S., Europe, North Africa and the Middle East.
 By mid-November 2020 it started being visible in Eastern Asia (e.g. Reuters Covid-19 Global Tracker: World and Asia and the Middle East).
 By the end of November 2020, South Korea and […]